RegaledSeer/RegaledSeer.github.io/_posts/2018-8-19-why-i-love-felleisen-way.md

 ---
 layout: post
 title: Why I love the Felleisen introduction to CS.
+categories: [general]
+tags: [felleisen, northeastern, introduction]
+description: My rant on the introductory courses at Northeastern
 ---

 Coming from Northeastern, I can say for sure that anyone who has heard the